 Deputy Bill Murphy is assigned as the Crime Prevention Deputy for the Lancaster County Sheriff's Office.
 These duties include Crime Prevention, Community Services, Project Lifesaver and the Crossroads Program.
 Deputy Murphy teaches classes on topics such as Personal Safety, Drugs, Violence in the Work Place, Church Safety and starting a Neighborhood Watch.

 For Information or assistance contact Deputy Murphy through info listed below:

 Lancaster, S. C. 29720

-The Lancaster County Sheriff’s Office currently deploys two K-9 teams that consist of bloodhounds (tracking teams) and their handlers.
+The Lancaster County Sheriff’s Office currently deploys two K-9 teams that consist of a bloodhound and a multi-purpose drug dog and their handlers.
 These teams are National certified in their respective fields and undergo constant training to maintain their proficiency.
 The K-9 handlers are comprised of select deputies from the Patrol Division within the department and are subject to callout 24 hours a day, 7 days a week.
-The K-9 teams fall under the supervision of Captain Jeff Hilton in the Patrol Division.
+The K-9 teams fall under the supervision of Captain Eric Jaillette in the Patrol Division.

-"Bandit" and "Daisy Mae" are Bloodhounds who have been highly trained and have received their National Certifications by the National Police Bloodhound Association.
+"Daisy Mae" is the K-9 teams' bloodhound who has been highly trained and received her National Certifications from the National Police Bloodhound Association.
 This Team is used to find criminal suspects and missing persons.
 They search open areas, track suspects that have fled from a crime scene and locate any evidence that a suspect leaves behind.
 Using their keen sense of smell, a bloodhound can search faster, safer, while using less manpower, and more accurately than officers alone.

 The Patrol Division is divided into 3 districts that separate the county.
 District 1 includes the northern area of the county (Indian Land/Van Wyck).
 District 2 is comprised of the Lancaster area.
 District 3 includes the southern end area of the county (Kershaw and Heath Springs).